 Lee Trevino’s Fighting Golf

-Pictured: Trevino, blasting a ball into the air while some unruly person hurls a shovel full of dirt into the air.
+Pictured: Trevino, blasting a ball into the air while some rowdy fan hurls a shovel full of dirt at him.

-There is not one person on this planet who can explain to you why the word “fighting” is in the title of this game.
-No mid-hole fisticuffs, no wailing on opponents with five irons, no fending off wave after wave of pixilated gophers.
+Modern science remains baffled as to why the word “fighting” is in the title of this game.
+There are no mid-hole fisticuffs, no innovative defense system being implemented in the sport, no fending off wave after wave of vicious, pixilated gophers.

 Whatever you imagined this game entails, it doesn’t.
 Except for golf.
 It has that.
-It also has Lee Trevino, but disguised as a character named "Super Mex."
-That seems slightly racist, but maybe only because Trevino was born in Dallas.
-You know, where America's team once played.
+It doesn't even technically have Lee Trevino, as he is disguised as a character named "Super Mex."
+For obvious reasons.

-The music has a slower tempo, like the track that would play in the background as you stand on a beachside hole, clutching your putter and staring into the sun set on the ocean as the breeze blows through your hair, in a video game in 1988.
+The music has a slower tempo, like the track that would play in the background as you stand on a beachside hole, clutching your putter and staring into the sunset over the ocean as the breeze blows through your hair, in a video game in 1988.